COMPANY PROJECTS -

 GI utilizes technology, including the newly developed mobile application, to accurately register trees, plots of land and offer advisory services to farmers and landowners.

 With the use of the "GI Growing Trees" mobile application trees are geo-tagged (picture with GPS coordinates) and financials rewards are provided to tree planters and caretakers.
 GI aims to monitor growth and survival rates and reduce long-term costs.
-Financial incentives are provided to farmers and in Nepal to encourage tree planting and care taking.
-Farmers receive a financial reward for uploading a geotagged picture of a healthy trees.
+Financial incentives are provided to farmers in Nepal to encourage tree planting and care taking.
+Farmers receive a financial reward for uploading a geotagged picture of a healthy tree.
 This reward aims to encourage farmers to plant and maintain trees, it provides additional income for farmers during the time the trees is not generating produce yet (Y1-3 after plantation).
 Additionally the mobile app offers advisory services on tree plantation and tree care taking.
-This approach aims to increase tree survival rates, direct income generation to remote farmers and reduces operational costs for GI while increasing impact per euro.
+This approach aims to increase tree survival rates, direct income generation to (remote) farmers and reduces operational costs for GI while increasing impact per euro.

 Step 1:Download app